sezanzeb/input-remapper/readme/installation.md

 ```

 Please note that the above version may lag from the latest version.
 See
-the <a href="#Manual installation">Manual installation</a> method below to install the latest version.
+the <a href="#manual-installation">Manual installation</a> method below to install the latest version.

 ## Ubuntu/Debian